Reasi district

-Reasi district is an administrative district in the Jammu division of Indian state of Jammu and Kashmir in the Jammu region.
+Reasi district is an administrative district in the Jammu division of Indian-administered Jammu and Kashmir in the disputed Kashmir region.
 The Reasi district is bordered by Udhampur district and Ramban district in the east, Jammu district in the south, Rajouri district in the west and by Kulgam district on the north.
 The Reasi and Rajouri tehsils formed a joint district called the "Reasi district" at the time of the princely state's accession to India in 1947.
 As part of the reorganisation, the two tehsils were separated and Reasi was merged with the Udhampur district.
 It again became a separate district in 2006.

 Reasi is one of the oldest towns of the Jammu and Kashmir State.
 It was the seat of the erstwhile Bhimgarh State, said to have been established by Raja Bhim Dev sometime in the 8th century.
 It remained an independent principality till 1822, when Maharaja Gulab Singh the then Dogra Raja of Jammu hill region, under the Sikh Empire, consolidated the small states.

-Geography

-Reasi is located at a distance of 64 km from Jammu and is bounded by Tehsil Gool-Gulabgarh in the north, Tehsil Sunderbani and Kalakote of District Rajouri in the west, Tehsil Udhampur in the east, Tehsils Jammu and Akhnoor of District Jammu on the south.
-Climatically a major part of this Sub-Division falls in the sub-tropical zone and the rest in temperate zone.
-Summers are generally warm and winters cold with snowfall on the high ridges.